Zeke07/Zeke-Bot/README.md

   /henle uses the domain henle.de (visit for more info) to query for a musical piece (in categories such as Classical Piano) present on the site.
 Pick a search result and receive info on the piece/suite inclusive of difficulty, biography, and more.

-  /banter add taunts (text or embed) that are randomly generated when taunts are invoked by bot functions (remove func in-progress)
+  /banter add taunts (text or embed) that are randomly generated when taunts are invoked by bot functions (remove function added)